javadnematollahi/python-assignment/57_OCR/Persian_plate_OCR/Readme.md

 I also need to exchange of Persian character to English charater In dataset|

-I use below table for this porpuse|
+I use below table for this porpuse:

 |  English  |  Persian  |
 | :-----:   | :-------: |